mcsrainbow/mcsrainbow.github.io/en/2021/11/cherish-the-time-to-meet-a-bright-future/index.md

 I shared with her how my life has been going lately, which is a regular daily routine of rest, exercise, reading and studying, which made her very envious.
 She said: "I really envy you for having so much time to study, you should cherish it."

 My cousin worked for the Chinese Academy of Sciences for a long time after she graduated with her PhD.
-In the last few years, she has changed her job to be a teacher in a university.
+In the last few years, she has changed her job to be a teacher at a university.

 She is very capable and wants to do many things, but she does not have enough time.
 She said: "I'm too busy, I have a lot of ideas but no enough time and energy to work on them, there are a bunch of things I need to deal with, and I have to take care of my kid."